Tiny Kox: Russian spy in Strasbourg was 'no James Bond'

 Kox is currently president of the Parliamentary Assembly of the Council of Europe (PACE).

-The low-key Russian was Valery Levitsky, who used to be secretary of Russia's 80-strong delegation in Strasbourg, as well as an officer in Russia's GRU military-intelligence service.
+The low-key Russian was Valery Levitsky, who used to be secretary general of Russia's 80-strong delegation in Strasbourg, as well as an officer in Russia's GRU military-intelligence service.

 France expelled him in 2018 on grounds of espionage.